lettus32/2020-06-16-git-yi/README.md

 ## Remotes

 - `git remote add <name> <url>`: gives the remote url a short NAME
-- `git push <where> <what>`: e.g.,`git push origin master` takes the master branch on your local computer and pushes it to the originlocation (e.g. github)
+- `git push <where> <what>` : e.g.,`git push origin master` takes the master branch on your local computer and pushes it to the originlocation (e.g. github)
- - `git pull <where> <what> `: e.g., `git pull origin master` takes the remote master branch, and brings it to our local master branch
+ - `git pull <where> <what>`: e.g., `git pull origin master` takes the remote master branch, and brings it to our local master branch

 ## Conflicts

--You can have multiple people (yourself included) work on the same file at the same place -Git will either automatically resolve the differences or show you a conflict
+- You can have multiple people (yourself included) work on the same file at the same place
+- Git will either automatically resolve the differences or show you a conflict